Computational complexity: Problem complexity

 The solution of some problems, typically in computer algebra and computational algebraic geometry, may be very large.
-In such a case, the complexity is lower bounded by the maximal size of the output, since the output must be written.
+In such a case, the complexity is bounded from below by the maximal size of the output, since the output must be written.
 For example, a system of n polynomial equations of degree d in n indeterminates may have up to $d^n$ complex solutions, if the number of solutions is finite (this is Bézout's theorem).
-As these solutions must be written down, the complexity of this problem is $\Omega(d^n).$ For this problem, an algorithm of complexity $d^{O(n)}$ is known, which may thus be considered as asymptotically quasi-optimal.
+As these solutions must be written down, the complexity of this problem is $\Omega(d^n).$ For this problem, an algorithm of complexity $d^{O(n)}$ is known, which may thus be considered as asymptotically optimal.

 A nonlinear lower bound of $\Omega(n\log n)$ is known for the number of comparisons needed for a sorting algorithm.
-Thus the best sorting algorithms are optimal, as their complexity is $O(n\log n).$ This lower bound results from the fact that there are n! ways of ordering n objects.
-As each comparison splits in two parts this set of n! orders, the number of N of comparisons that are needed for distinguishing all orders must verify $2^N>n!,$ which implies $N =\Omega(n\log n),$ by Stirling's formula.
+Thus the best sorting algorithms are asymptotically optimal, as their complexity is $O(n\log n).$ This lower bound results from the fact that there are n! ways of ordering n objects.
+As each comparison splits in two parts this set of n! orders, the number of comparisons N that are needed for distinguishing all orders must validate $2^N>n!,$ which implies $N =\Omega(n\log n),$ by Stirling's formula.

-A standard method for getting lower bounds of complexity consists of reducing a problem to another problem.
+A standard method for demonstrating lower bounds for problem complexites consists of reducing a problem to another problem.
 More precisely, suppose that one may encode a problem A of size n into a subproblem of size f(n) of a problem B, and that the complexity of A is $\Omega(g(n)).$ Without loss of generality, one may suppose that the function f increases with n and has an inverse function h.
 Then the complexity of the problem B is $\Omega(g(h(n))).$ This is the method that is used to prove that, if P ≠ NP (an unsolved conjecture), the complexity of every NP-complete problem is $\Omega(n^k),$ for every positive integer k.